jeevaathecoder/OnlineExhibition/README.md

 ---------------------------

 Chat Feature Also Need to Inclue in this project,
-If user Have any Queries Regarding chat, they can chat with the respective Exhibitor for that particular Stall (1 to 1 Chat) But at the same time One exhibitor need to handle the multiple chat from the user and seperetely
+If user Have any Queries Regarding the Stall, they can chat with the respective Exhibitor for that particular Stall (1 to 1 Chat)
+But at the same time One exhibitor need to handle the multiple chat from the user and seperetely